seghier/App-for-security/README.md

 <br/>the idea when the person attacked and the app detect Violent movement and the the victim said pre-saved word which he choose like:
 <br/>Help or Mom (for childs) or any word
 <br/>the phone automatically send message with location to the police and call them
+<br/>the owner can give permission to other peopele if they need help (optional)
 <br/>also the camera turned on automatically to take photos
 <br/>if there is no internet the app send message to Telecom Company which already have a contract with police for this special cases
 <br/>and they give instant internet access to the victim and try to detect the location